Steady German inflation could prop up euro zone rate

 The Cologne Institute for Economic Research (IW) on Monday forecast that average German annual inflation would be around 1.25 percent this year and about 1.5 percent next year.

-Non-harmonised data also showed consumer prices increased by 0.8 percent on the year as energy prices dropped while food price inflation accelerated.
-The cost of living was unchanged on the month using both the harmonised and non-harmonised measure.
+Non-harmonized data also showed consumer prices increased by 0.8 percent on the year as energy prices dropped while food price inflation accelerated.
+The cost of living was unchanged on the month using both the harmonized and non-harmonized measure.

 Final price data for September are is due to be released on Oct.
 15, the statistics office said.